 The Ohio Program for Campus Safety and Mental Health will collect both qualitative and quantitative evaluation data on grant activities.
 We will be interested in the number of people reached with your proposed activities, barriers and facilitators to progress, and overall impact.
 The Ohio Program for Campus Safety and Mental Health staff will guide this activity, however applicants should consider how they will measure progress towards their goals.
-New this year, the OPCSMH has implemented an automated reporting process.
-In addition to a three to five page Project Summary, all grantees must submit their outcomes and participation data via the following link: https://neomed.sjc1.qualtrics.com/jfe/form/SV\eVZZPHKV3FBPorz.
+For SFY22, the OPCSMH will continue to use an automated reporting process.
+In addition to a three-to-five-page Project Summary, all grantees must submit their outcomes and participation data via an electronic submission link.
+This link will be provided to all funded grantees in the formal agreement.